INVEST IN YOUR CAREER

 The Roland Mesnier Scholarship

+Pastry students only. $4,000.
+Competition held in Fall.
+Dessert entry required.
 L’Academie de Cuisine’s professional Pastry Arts Program was first designed and taught by the former White House Executive Pastry Chef, Roland Mesnier.
-To honor his founding contribution to our pastry program, we offer a scholarship each year to one grand prize winner of this exciting competition.
+To honor his founding contribution to our pastry program, LADC offers a scholarship each year to one grand prize winner of this exciting competition.
 Competitors must prepare and submit one whole dessert to be judged by Chef Roland Mesnier himself.
-The winner receives a $4000 tuition credit scholarship to the professional Pastry Arts Program.
+The winner receives a $4,000 tuition credit scholarship to the professional Pastry Arts Program.

 The 2017 Roland Mesnier Scholarship Application is here!
 Please download a copy of the application and return by email or snail mail.